TBT Gallery Show

 Rabbi Mark Glickman of the Temple commented, “I am so excited about the TBT Gallery!
 Not only will it help to beautify the public spaces at our wonderful synagogue, but, more profoundly, it will allow our congregation yet another way of honouring the great Jewish tradition of creating art.
 Ever since biblical times, Jews have put their passion and energy into creating beautiful things.
 This new gallery at our temple will allow us to see how our community is continuing to do just that”.

 The art shows that will evolve throughout the gallery will underscore the rich and diverse life that is part of Temple B’nai Tikvah culture.
 From social action, environmental issues and book clubs, the Temple creates a vibrant place to participate in the depth of Jewish life.
-Membership Chair Peter Driftmier commented, “the TBT Gallery will not only beautify the Temple public spaces, and show Temple support for the arts, but bring in non-members to view the exhibit and attend events associated with an opening, such as an artist talk as well as senior and youth engagement.”
+The TBT Gallery not only beautifies the Temple public spaces, and shows Temple support for the arts, but brings in non-members to view the exhibit and attend events associated with an opening, such as an artist talk as well as senior and youth engagement.